-PART IV: EQUALITY REVOLUTION AND SOCIETY Films: Iron Jawed Angels; Invictus Goals: - In what ways do you think the anachronistic ✓ Participate in a screening as focused, reflective, and soundtrack added or detracted from the critical viewers historical film? ✓ Understand how revolution can affect society in two case studies Activity 3: Voting Today \checkmark Consider historical film as a product of the time Have the students review the Political Cartoon and period in which they are produced Voter Turnout handouts. \checkmark Evaluate documentary film and reporting for bias Analyze documentary data and reporting as primary Have the students reflect over the following questions historical sources individually: ✓ Evaluate political cartoons, tables and graphs - How does political cartoon #1 relate to the ✓ Participate in small group and class discussions viewpoints states in the film by Alice Paul Materials: Handouts, DVD ("NAWSA fights it with Madonna and Materials.
-Handouts, DVD Childserve, serve, serve") Countries Discussed: United States, South Africa - Describe the trend of young people (18-24) as VOTES FOR WOMEN: shown in the graph.
-Compare it to the political cartoons #2 and #3 Activity 1: Screening - This film was released during an election year, Introduce the film Iron Jawed Angels (2004) what could you deduce from this?
-Does the Pass out Iron Jawed Angels film handout film have its own political agenda?
-View selections from Iron Jawed Angels - How do you think the portrayals of Alice Paul, Activity 2: Discussion Discuss the film as a class:
+PART IV: EQUALITY

+REVOLUTION AND SOCIETY

+Films: Iron Jawed Angels; Invictus

+Goals: - In what ways do you think the anachronistic Participate in a screening as focused, reflective, and soundtrack added or detracted from the critical viewers historical film? ✓ Understand how revolution can affect society in two case studies Activity 3: Voting Today $\checkmark$ Consider historical film as a product of the time Have the students review the Political Cartoon and period in which they are produced Voter Turnout handouts. $\checkmark$ Evaluate documentary film and reporting for bias Analyze documentary data and reporting as primary Have the students reflect over the following questions historical sources individually: $\checkmark$ Evaluate political cartoons, tables and graphs - How does political cartoon #1 relate to the Participate in small group and class discussions viewpoints states in the film by Alice Paul Materials: Handouts, DVD ("NAWSA fights it with Madonna and Childserve, serve, serve") Countries Discussed: United States, South Africa - Describe the trend of young people (18-24) as VOTES FOR WOMEN: shown in the graph.
+Compare it to the political cartoons #2 and #3 - This film was released during an election year, Activity 1: Screening what could you deduce from this?
+Does the Introduce the film Iron Jawed Angels (2004) film have its own political agenda?
+Pass out Iron Jawed Angels film handout View selections from Iron Jawed Angels - How do you think the portrayals of Alice Paul, View selections from Iron Jawed Angels Lucy Burns, etc. in the film relate to these Activity 2: Discussion statistics?